There are more resident workers (All industries) Professionals in the NSROC Region than any other occupation.

 - Clerical and Administrative Workers (40,981 people or 13.7%)

-In combination these three occupations accounted for 208,390 people in total or 69.6% of the resident workers .
+In combination these three occupations accounted for 208,390 people in total or 69.6% of the resident workers (All industries).

-The major differences between the jobs held by the resident workers of the NSROC Region and New South Wales were:
+The major differences between the jobs held by the resident workers (All industries) of the NSROC Region and New South Wales were:

-- A larger percentage of resident workers employed as Professionals (37.6% compared to 23.6%)
+- A larger percentage of resident workers (All industries) employed as Professionals (37.6% compared to 23.6%)

-- A smaller percentage of resident workers employed as Labourers (3.8% compared to 8.8%)
+- A larger percentage of resident workers (All industries) employed as Managers (18.3% compared to 13.5%)

-The largest changes in the occupations of the resident workers between 2011 and 2016 in the NSROC Region were for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in the NSROC Region were those employed as: